-Selection of device reset via the RESET pin will set the device into the disconnect break-before-make state.
+Selection of device reset via the RESET pin will set the device into the disconnect, break-before-make, and TESTLEV high-impedance state.

 Secondary Control Mode States

 Voltage: Tip to Ground

 - A voltage proportional to the tip-to-ground voltage appears at the TESTLEV output. - TESTSIG input is on. - Customer applies ac test tone or VREF to TESTSIG to select an ac or dc measurement.